OGGM/oggm-edu/docs/simulator.rst

 **Going further:**

-In the Notebook :ref:`notebooks_surging_glaciers` you can use OGGM to simulate surging events in Python yourself.
+In the notebook `surging glaciers <https://oggm.org/oggm-edu-notebooks/oggm-edu/surging_experiment.html>`_ you can use OGGM to simulate surging events in Python yourself.

 Velocity and thickness along the glacier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~